 Erysipelas is a systemic bacterial disease characterized by diamond shaped skin lesions and arthritis in its chronic forms.

 It is a frequent disease caused by a bacteria called Erysipelothrix rhusiopathiae found in most farms.
 It is estimated that up to 20% of healthy animals carry the organism in the tonsils, and it is eliminated through feces or saliva, thus, this is the way the disease maintains a low infection level in the environment.
-It also can be found in many other species, including birds and sheep, and can survive outside the pig for a few weeks, mainly in flooring where sand is used as bedding.
+It also can be found in many other species, including birds (especially turkeys) and sheep, and can survive outside the pig for a few weeks, mainly in flooring where sand is used as bedding.
 Infected feces are probably the main source of infection, mainly in growers and finishers.

 Hyper-acute and acute disease